Cartersville Animal HospitalNew Pets Need Special Care

 Most people think of fleas and ticks when they think of parasites.
 Think again!
 Intestinal parasites are organisms that live inside other living organisms.
 They come in all shapes and sizes and often times can only be seen by microscope.
 Some of the more common intestinal parasites that we see in pets are roundworms, hookworms, tapeworms, Giardia, and coccidia.
 Puppies and kittens should begin a parasite elimination and prevention program at 7 weeks of age.
 Learn more about intestinal parasites and simple testing procedures to protect your pet and your family.

 High quality puppy or kitten food is necessary for the healthy growth and development of your new pet.
 Always offer fresh water and never give your young pet table food.
 Baby animals have sensitive digestive systems that need to be protected.
 Avoiding table food from the start helps prevent obesity and finicky eaters.
 Consult your veterinarian regarding high quality pet foods and treats and an appropriate diet plan for your new pet.
-Hills provides pet nutritional resources for dogs and cats.

 Baby-Proof Your Home